alexanderpavlovets/webdriveriobasics/README.md

 * + mine: rewrite date generator with /momentjs.com - continue with momentRandom
 * + create objIterator of get/set data for WrestlerPage
 * mine: write some tests
-* seleneium standalone - dosc/change/install - set own server.
+* + seleneium standalone - dosc/change/install - set own server.
-* try to avoid services.

 #Questions:
 * ? what for do i need abstract class Page ?
-* ? make browser window a little bit bigger - weird, but impossible - downgrade the version of driver!
+* + ? make browser window a little bit bigger - works with selenium standalone only. service - not working

 #Info: